DragonBlame/tpf-dragons-edition/WABBAJACK.md

 If you would like to learn more general information about the fork, be sure to visit its home page again [here](https://www.nexusmods.com/skyrimspecialedition/mods/51973).
 I would very strongly recommend to check _Questions & Answers_ section for the most popular questions asked by users of the add-on.

 ---

-## Disclaimer

-### READING THIS README IN ITS ENTIRETY IS REQUIRED FOR THE LIST TO WORK AS INTENDED.
-IT WILL NOT WORK CORRECTLY IF YOU DON'T READ.

----